valu-digital/wp-testing-tools/README.md

 [plugin.php](/plugin/plugin.php).
 It contains information on how to ship your plugin properly to both composer and non-composer users.

+## Customizing the WP install for Functiontal Tests

+You can add a `tests/wptt-wp-config.php` which is required in the install's `wp-config.php` if it is readable.

+You can also add `tests/wptt-mu-plugin.php` which is loaded as a mu-plugin in the install if it is readable.

 ## Using XDebug with Docker

 ### Visual Studio Code